bertiqwerty/rvimage/README.md

 ## Configuration
 Create a file `rv_cfg.toml` in the folder from where you execute RV Image with the following content.
-Currently, only authorization with key-files without password is supported.
+Currently, only authorization with key-files without passphrase is supported.
 The config will be read on start up of the application.
 To activate changes you have to restart.
 ```
 connection = "Ssh" # "Local" or "Ssh", Local for local folder
 cache = "FileCache"  # "NoCache" for not caching at all or "FileCache" for caching files in a temp dir.